View Richard Armstrong's Obituary on Ohio.com and share memories

 |

 Richard C. Armstrong, age 76, of Seville, Ohio, passed away December 8, 2019.
-Richard owned the Armstrong Funeral Home in Seville.
-He was born on March 12, 1943 to the late Robert and Nita Armstrong.
-He is survived by his wife, Sherry; son, Todd (Stacey); and granddaughter, Bryanna.
-The family will receive friends THURSDAY, December 12, 2019 from 4:00 to 8:00 p.m. at the Seville United Methodist Church, 74 W. Main Street, Seville, Ohio.
-Funeral Services will be held at 10:00 a.m. on FRIDAY, December 13th at the church.
+Visitation will be held, TODAY, Thursday, December 12, 2019 from 4 - 8 p.m. at the Seville United Methodist Church, 74 W. Main Street, Seville, Ohio.
+Funeral Services will be held at 10 a.m. on FRIDAY at the church.
 Pastor Donald Trigg and Chaplain Don Bolich will officiate.
 Burial will follow at Mound Hill Cemetery in Seville.
-Arrangements conducted by William E. Cox of Cox-McNulty Funeral Home, WADSWORTH (330) 335-3311.
+Arrangements conducted by William E. Cox of Cox- McNulty Funeral Home, WADSWORTH (330)-335-3311.